-This course is the final course in the 301-303 series.
-This course will focus on building your skills as a producer of quality cognitive/cognitive neuroscience research, although in the process, you will also improve your skills as a consumer of a wide variety of research.
-You and your classmates will be working together to design, analyze, and discuss your own research project.
+This course will focus on building your skills as a producer of high quality original research, although in the process, you will also improve your skills as a consumer.
+The course emphasizes hands-on practice for building the skills you need to conduct your own research and evaluate the research of others.
+You and your classmates will be working together to design, analyze, and discuss your research.
 In addition, you will be individually writing up your research throughout the term in separate writing assignments.
 You will receive feedback on your writing, and throughout the term, you will revise your writing assignments and synthesize them into two main research papers based on a correlational research study, and a related experimental research study.
 You will also present your research projects to the class to gain practice communicating research effectively.